scrabbletank/farhome-rules/rulesdoc.md

 # Adventuring

-As an adventurer you'll be spending just as much time travelling to and from the dungeon as you will delving its depths.
-Even the most battle hardened adventurers need to rest from time to time.
-Resting comes in two forms: short and long rests.
-Each day you can take at most two short rests and one long rest.
-Taking any more than that has no effect.
+As an adventurer, you'll spend as much time traveling to and from the dungeon as you will delving its depths.
+Even the most battle-hardened adventurers need to rest occasionally.
+Resting occurs in two forms: short and long rests.
+Each day, you can take a maximum of two short rests and one long rest.
+Taking more than that has no effect.

 ### Travelling

-A normal travelling day is 8 hours, with travel speed varying greatly based on the terrain.
-You can push yourself to travel for longer at risk of gaining exhaustion.
-For every extra hour you spend travelling you make an exhaustion roll.
-Starting against 2 bad dice, you add 1 terrible die every time you make this roll this day.
-On failure you gain 1 level of exhaustion and cannot travel further.
+A typical travel day spans 8 hours, with travel speed greatly influenced by the terrain.
+You can extend your travel time, risking exhaustion.
+Each additional hour spent traveling requires an exhaustion roll.
+Initially, you roll against 2 bad dice, adding 1 terrible die with each subsequent roll that day.
+Failing this roll results in gaining 1 level of exhaustion, halting further travel.

-Travelling with a mount makes travel easier, removing most of the strain of travel.
-However, while travelling is easier for you, most mounts won't spend more than 8 hours a day in travel.
-If your mount has the ability to fly you do not take any penalties to travel based on the terrain.
+Traveling with a mount alleviates much of the travel strain.
+However, while travel is easier for you, most mounts typically cannot travel more than 8 hours a day.
+If your mount can fly, you do not suffer terrain-based travel penalties.

 ##### Travel Speed
 |           |      Type       | Miles per Day |